heavyblotto/memorativa/docs/2. the cybernetic system/memorativa-2-2-the-core-game.md

 - The recursive transformation of concepts within the game space demonstrates the **symbolic foundations** principle introduced in Section 1.5, leveraging the power of mythology embedded in language to create a bridge between human cognition and machine computation [Section 1.5]

+- The **Gas Bead Token system** creates an economic incentive structure that rewards valuable contributions while ensuring computational efficiency, creating a self-sustaining ecosystem that powers knowledge creation and transformation [7]

 ## Citations

 - [1] Hesse, H. (1943). *The Glass Bead Game*.
 Picador.